bomsn/mf-conditional-fields/README.md

       dynamic: false, // If set to `true` the library will handle elements added after the DOM is loaded ( see below for examples ).
       unsetHidden: false, // If set to `true` the library will unset the value of any hidden fields.
       disableHidden: false, // If set to `true`, any hidden fields will be set to `disabled`.
+      debug: false, // If set to `true` the library will show hints in the console when things aren't working as expected.
+      depth: 3 // This allows you to set how deep should the library go in showing/hiding dependent fields.
     });

 ### Inline Based Rules